edgelesssys/marblerun/docs/docs/architecture/security.md

 MarbleRun uses cryptography for the following tasks.

 * Authentication and authorization
-* Establishing a public key infrastructure (PKI) for MarbleRun
+* Establishment of a public key infrastructure (PKI) for MarbleRun
-* Encrypting network traffic via mutual TLS between enclaves
+* Encryption of network traffic via mutual TLS between enclaves
 * Encrypting persistent state

-The following graphic gives an overview of the architecture and the components.
+The following diagram gives an overview of the architecture and the components.

 ![Security architecture](../_media/security_architecture.svg)